Hand-Picked Daily GUN DEALS

 Bravo Company USA has been known to produce quality firearms for some time now.
 Their aftermarket parts are no exception.

-Between handguards, stocks, charging handles, or assembled AR15s, it would be hard to find someone that was unhappy with their purchase.
+Between handguards, stocks, charging handles, or assembled AR15s, it would be hard to find someone who was unhappy with their purchase.

 Trijicon MRO on BCM 15 Studio